f20230568/CSF372_OS_2025_GRP_16/wiki/assignment_1_tasks.md

 # Assignment 1 Tasks

-This document contains the three main tasks for enhancing the Pintos shell functionality.
-Each task builds upon the previous one and introduces new concepts in shell programming.
+This document contains the main tasks for enhancing the Pintos shell functionality.
+Each task focuses on implementing robust shell commands with proper argument handling.

 ## Prerequisites